 The camshaft is mounted in white-metal bearings and oil is introduced into the bearings along each of the rocker-shafts, as well as supplying the drilled rockers.
 The surplus oil drains back into the sump.
-It will be noticed that some of the cylinder head holding-down bolts pass through brackets that support the rocker-shafts in position.
+It will be noticed that some of the cylinder head holding-down bolts pass through brackets that support the rocker-shafts in position and a $\frac{3}{8}$ in. special ring spanner is required to slacken the holding-down bolts, one of these is included in the tool kit.

-A number of washers will be seen on the camshaft, consisting of steel discs and spring steel washers.
-These fit on the front side of the front bearing next to the bevelled gear, and take the thrust of the drive of the shaft.
+The washers seen on the camshaft, consisting of a steel disc and a spring steel washer, fit on the front side of the front bearing next to the bevel gear, and take the thrust of the drive.